-We take it several steps beyond transcreation.
-It’s not just about the client brief – we actually need to understand the client’s position, which means understanding competitors, the market, and the company’s strengths.
+We take it way beyond transcreation.
+It’s not just about the client brief – we actually need to understand the client’s positioning in the market, which means understanding competitors, the market, the products, and the company’s strengths.

 For brand positioning and messaging we go through a version of the Brandigo brand methodology, which includes:

 - defining the company’s points of differentiation,